 Tables and views - When you connect an external database to Emarsys, we will automatically pull all the tables and views from the database and display them on the Relational Data page, Tables & Views tab.
-Tables and views are displayed only, if the schema is defined with the

 Each table or view can only be used with one set of reference fields for personalization (which are linked by AND), therefore you need to create as many views as you will need in your database; however, you can create additional views at any time.

 If your database is set up to not store the data in a public schema then you need to define the

 currentSchema connection parameter, otherwise the tables and views will not work.
 If you do not have a specific schema configured then simply leave the currentSchema connection parameter empty to use the public schema.

 Please note that SSH Tunneling is not supported.